SSWConsulting/SSW.Rules.Content/rules/gather-team-opinions/rule.md

 Once you've built a fantastic team of experts, it's important to actively listen to their opinions and ideas to continue building a great place to work and deliver more value to your customers.

+Having a regular forum like this is a great way to achieve also achieve 2 other important goals:
+1. Educating the team
+1. Aligning the company

 <!--endintro-->

 In the highly dynamic space of software development, there are new frameworks, features and languages constantly being released, hyped, maturing and sunsetting.